OpenLI-NZ/openli/doc/ProvisionerDoc.md

 below, but make sure you include the 'alushimid' parameter and that the value of that parameter matches the ID that was assigned to the intercept on the ALU device.

+### Juniper Packet Mirroring and OpenLI
+Many Juniper devices can be configured to mirror traffic for a particular subscriber to a mediation device.
+This can be triggered using either the DTCP protocol or a RADIUS COA.
+The mirrored traffic is wrapped in a custom header (containing an intercept ID and session ID) and is sent to the mediation device as a UDP packet.

+OpenLI collectors are able to fill the role of mediation device for a Juniper Packet Mirror, decapsulate the UDP and custom mirror headers and re-encode the mirrored traffic as an ETSI-compliant record before forwarding it on to the OpenLI mediator.

+To configure OpenLI to recognise these mirrored packets as belonging to an intercept, you'll need to do two things.
+First, you'll need to add the 'jmirrors' option to your collector config so that the receiving collector knows which packets contain mirrored traffic that should be decapsulated.
+More information on this option is given in CollectorDoc.md.
+Second, you must configure an IP intercept within the provisioner config as described below, but make sure to include the 'jmirrorid' parameter and that the value of that parameter matches the Intercept ID that is going to be assigned to the mirrored traffic when you trigger the mirror on your Juniper device.

 ### Pcap Output Mode